adarwoo/modbus_relay/docs/user_manual.md

 The measurement can be used to trigger an EStop on:
 1. Incorrect type (AC vs DC) of the infeed
+2. Reverse polarity of the DC (The negative must be connected to 'N' and the positive to 'P').
-2. Undervoltage : The infeed voltage is lower than a configured threshold
+3. Undervoltage : The infeed voltage is lower than a configured threshold
-3. Overvoltage : The infeed voltage is higher than a configured threshold
+4. Overvoltage : The infeed voltage is higher than a configured threshold

-When an infeed defect is detected, the device will open the EStop relay.
+When an infeed defect is detected, the device will open the EStop relay.<br/>
+A reverse polarity is terminal.

 ### Relay health monitoring